DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/all-day-panel.md

 Field | Type | Description
 ------|------|------------
-children | ReactNode | A React node used to render the row content.
+children | ReactNode | A React node used to render the All Day panel container content.

 ## Localization Messages